SwiftERM Hyper-personalisation for ecommerce email marketing

 Creating an online store marketing strategy

-With your online store, you’ll be able to reach more prospective customers than ever before — and you’ll have complete control over their shopping experience.
+With your ecommerce store, you’ll be able to reach more prospective customers than ever before — and you’ll have complete control over their shopping experience.
 But this isn’t an “if you build it, they will come” situation.

-Driving Traffic to Your Online Store
+Driving Traffic to Your Ecommerce Store

 You can think about marketing your ecommerce site in terms of three main audiences: